 Where do you Ship and How do you Ship?

-We ship to Australia, Canada, Chile, New Zealand, UK, most of Europe, and the United States, including U.S. Territories and overseas U.S. Military Bases.
-Most ship via USPS Priority Mail.
-Large orders may be shipped more economically, such as FedEx.
+We ship to Australia, Canada, Chile, Mexico, New Zealand, UK, most of Europe, and the United States, including U.S. Territories and overseas U.S. Military Bases.
+Most orders ship via USPS Priority Mail or FedEx.
 Please check our shipping page for detailed information.

 How long will it take for my order to get to me?

 The shipping time is dependent on your location and the shipping method.
-Most orders ship the next business day and take 3 - 8 business days to arrive (United States) and 10 - 14 days (international).
+Orders ship the next business day and take 3 - 8 business days to arrive (United States) and 10 - 14 days (international).
 Tracking information will be emailed to you when your order ships.
 If you create an account, you can also check the status of your order under your account details.
-Please also see our shipping page for more information.

 What is the status of my order?